 For more information about Severe Thunderstorms refer to the Severe Thunderstorms Brochure.

-Additionally, for areas within the NT, outside the more populated townships mentioned above, a Severe Weather Warning may be issued for areas under threat from severe weather.
+Additionally, a Severe Weather Warning may be issued for areas under threat from severe weather.
 More information about Severe Weather Warnings can be found here.

-The Darwin and rural area Severe Thunderstorm Warning is issued to the public, emergency services and other organisations when severe thunderstorms are within the warning area, or they are detected outside the warning area and forecast to move into the Darwin and rural area, or there is high confidence that severe thunderstorms will develop within the warning area, during the next 60 minutes.
+The Darwin City and Outer Darwin Severe Thunderstorm Warning is issued to the public, emergency services and other organisations when severe thunderstorms are within the warning area, or they are detected outside the warning area and forecast to move into the Darwin City and Outer Darwin, or there is high confidence that severe thunderstorms will develop within the warning area, during the next 60 minutes.

 Occasionally, severe thunderstorms and their associated severe weather can be especially short-lived.
 Individual thunderstorm locations and forecast tracks would then be of little use because the thunderstorms would likely dissipate before the Warning reached the public.
-Severe Thunderstorm Warnings are not usually provided for this type of 'pulse' severe thunderstorm in the Darwin and rural area.
+Severe Thunderstorm Warnings are not usually provided for this type of 'pulse' severe thunderstorm in the Darwin City and Outer Darwin area.

-Most Severe Thunderstorm Warnings for the Darwin and rural area will be for severe wind gusts associated with tropical squall lines and multi-cellular thunderstorm clusters.
-Warnings will not usually be issued for very heavy rainfall leading to flash flooding unless it is combined with other severe weather phenomena.
-This is due to the high frequency and difficulty of forecasting heavy convective rainfall in the tropics.
+Most Severe Thunderstorm Warnings for the Darwin City and Outer Darwin area will be for severe wind gusts associated with tropical squall lines and multi-cellular thunderstorm clusters.

 Meteorologists also rely on frequently updated data from automatic weather stations, measurements of upper air conditions from weather balloons, atmospheric profilers and specially instrumented aircraft using Darwin Airport, as well as computer-generated analysis or forecast charts.